datoga/saramaconfig/README.md

   - `net.sasl.scramclientgeneratorfunc` will be parsed as string (with the possible values _SHA256_ and _SHA512_) implementing a generic XDG Scram client using the hash generator you specified.

   - `tls.ca`, `tls.clientpem` and `tls.clientkey` are special keys used to provide certificates and the client key to configure TLS.
+These certificates should be encoded in base64 encoding.
 Don't forget to enable TLS using the regular convention: `net.tls.enable = true`.
+Check [the example](examples/tlsenv) to see how to configure TLS.

 ## Usage: